inokawazu/inokawazu.github.io/content/post/time_to_andromeda.md

 Traveling throughout the Milky Way Galaxy, one can assume a [flat universe](https://en.wikipedia.org/wiki/Minkowski_space).
 So we can assume only special relativity to calculate interstellar travel times for all observers [^observers].
-This time I want to expand our interstellar travel calculation to the universe scale.
+This time I want to expand our interstellar travel calculation to the universal scale.
-On the universal scale, the universe is not flat however, but is expanding.
+On the universal scale, the universe is not flat, however, but is expanding.
-We can approximate this expanding universe as a so called [de Sitter](https://en.wikipedia.org/wiki/De_Sitter_space) (dS) spacetime.
+We can approximate this expanding universe as a so-called [flat Friedmann–Lemaître–Robertson–Walker spacetime](https://en.wikipedia.org/wiki/Friedmann%E2%80%93Lema%C3%AEtre%E2%80%93Robertson%E2%80%93Walker_metric).
-Our question is "How long would it take for a spaceship (with constant thrust) to travel to say a nearby Galaxy?".
+Our question is: "How long would it take for a spaceship (with constant thrust) to travel to, say, a nearby galaxy?"

 [^observers]: At least for two observers -- Earth and the spaceship.

 # Setting up the Calculation

-Since our destination and starting point (Earth) are naturally being pull apart by the spacetime, we need to keep track of their positions.
+Since our destination and starting point (Earth) are naturally being pulled apart by spacetime, we need to keep track of their positions.
-Of course we have to solve for the trajectory of spaceship too.
+Of course, we have to solve for the trajectory of the spaceship too.
-Once we have the solutions we can calculate the elapsed time on the ship.
+Once we have the solutions, we can calculate the elapsed time on the ship.

 Due to the complexity of including an expanding spacetime, I suspect only numerical solutions will be possible here.
 Nevertheless, I can promise some pretty graphs.
-Less start wit the action for a massive particle.
+Let's start with the action for a massive particle.

 $$
 S = -mc \int dt \sqrt{-\dot x \cdot \dot x}
 $$

-where we are taking the derivative wrt $t$ the time parameter of an observer on Earth located at $x_i=0$.
+where we are taking the derivative with respect to $t$, the time parameter of an observer on Earth located at $x_i=0$.
 Static observers in this frame of reference can be written without any spatial velocity.
 So we can position the destination at some coordinate distance along an arbitrary axis, say the $x$ axis.
 The dot product is done with the metric.

 $$
 -c^2 ds^2 = -c^2 dt^2 + a^2(t) (dx_1^2 + dx_2^2 + dx_3^2)
 $$

-This metric homogeneous and isotropic.
+This metric is homogeneous and isotropic.
-Ie, there is no special point in the universe.
+I.e., there is no special point in the universe.
 The unitless $a$ scale factor captures the expansion of the universe.
 Using only 1D of spatial direction, we can write the action as